Jussttin9/Spending-Tracker/README.md

 - savings: Number <!-- Stores the amount of savings -->
 - spending: Number <!-- Stores the amount of spending money -->
 - budget: Number <!-- Stores the previously used percentage the user selected to put into savings -->

+### Features to Add
+- Receipt for spending should store only things bought during a 1-week period and should reset every week (can calculate average amount spend per week)
+- Receipt for savings should store the 20 most recent spendings